lmnleaf/mini_notes/README.md

+This project was created using angular-seed as the base.
+The details for running an angular-seed come from the angular-seed ReadMe:

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.